fis-asp/goclip/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the solution you’d like (UI/behavior).

 ## Use Case
-When and how would you use it?
+When and/or how would you use it?

-## Alternatives
-Any alternatives you tried or considered?

 ## Extra
 Mockups/screenshots (optional): …